Posted in:

-To make sure people started saving for their retirement in good time, between 2012 and 2017, the government introduced auto-enrolment to a workplace occupational pension for anyone earning over £10,000 per annum.
+To make sure people started saving for their retirement in good time, between 2012 and 2017, the government introduced auto-enrolment to workplace pensions for anyone aged between 22 years old and State Pension age (currently 66 but rising to 67 from 2026) who earns over £10,000 per annum.

-While the scheme is very beneficial, if you change employers throughout your working life, it can lead to you ending up with several small pot lump sum caches.
+While the scheme is very beneficial, if you change employers throughout your working life, you can end up with several small pot lump sum caches.
 So, it can not only get quite messy, but it might also mean your retirement money is not working as well for you as it might.

-This blog will explain the small pots pension rules 2021 and how you can go about cashing in small pension pots under 55.
+This blog will explain the small pots pension rules that apply in 2024 and how you can go about cashing in small pension pots under 55.
 It may also interest you to read about pension transfer as a way of realigning your pension options.

 Pension pots (you can have any number) do not include the state pension you are due to get from the government upon your retirement.